orangeCircleCode/orangecirclecompany-hugo/content/services/websites.md

 description: a location connected to the Internet that maintains one or more pages on the World Wide Web.
 ---

-## Represent your business
+# Represent your business

-### Your website should be a reflection of your business
+## Your website should be a reflection of your business

-#### Landing Page
+### Landing Page

 Your websites landing page is the first impression you make with potential customers.
-It will determin if people will stay on your site or move on.
+It will determine if people will stay on your site or move on.
 We use result-based best practices to craft your website.
 Your website will clearly communicate your message to your customers and give them the confidence to choose your services over your competitors.